 And it has.

-A response to this article from the International Human Rights Commission: “The IHRC strongly condemned the Bill and asked the UK Government to consider this action, which is against the norm of human rights”.
+Update – In response to this article, a statement has been issued from the International Human Rights Commission, who say: “The IHRC strongly condemned the Bill and asked the UK Government to consider this action, which is against the norm of human rights”.